Kavya (film)

 Kavya is a 1995 Indian Kannada-language romantic drama film directed and co-produced by Kodlu Ramakrishna and based on the novel written by Vijaya Thandavamurthy and Ramakrishna himself.
-The film cast includes Ramkumar, Sudharani and Sithara with Sudharani playing the titular role.
+The film cast includes Ramkumar, Sudharani and Sithara with Sudharani playing the title role.
 The film was produced under Spandana Films banner and the original score and soundtrack were composed by Sadhu Kokila.